 South Boston Speedway

-The race day schedule for the first night event of the season at “America’s Hometown Track” has registration and pit gates opening at 2 p.m.
-Practice will begin at 4 p.m. and grandstand gates will open at 5:30 p.m.
-Qualifying will start at 6 p.m. and the first race will get the green flag at 7 p.m.
+Saturday’s race day schedule has registration and pit gates opening at 2 p.m.
+Practice starts at 4 p.m. and grandstand gates will open at 5:30 p.m.
+Qualifying begins at 6 p.m. and the first race will get the green flag at 7 p.m.

-Advance adult general admission tickets for the May 1 race are priced at $10 each and may be purchased online on South Boston Speedway’s website, www.southbostonspeedway.com, through Friday night, April 30.
+Advance adult general admission tickets for Saturday night’s event are priced at $10 each and may be purchased online on South Boston Speedway’s website, www.southbostonspeedway.com, through Friday night, May 14.
 Adult general admission tickets at the gate on race day are priced at $15 each.
 Kids ages 12 and under will be admitted free when accompanied by a paying adult.

-“America’s Hometown Track” will continue following COVID-19 mitigation mandates set forth by the federal government and the Commonwealth of Virginia during the Saturday, May 1 event.
+South Boston Speedway will continue to follow COVID-19 mitigation mandates set forth by the federal government and the Commonwealth of Virginia during Saturday night’s event.
 Masks will be required for fans entering the speedway.
 Social distancing and additional mitigation measures will also be followed.

 The latest news and updates about South Boston Speedway and its racing events can be found on the South Boston Speedway website and through the speedway’s social media channels.